People who require a wheelchair or another mobility device may wonder whether Medicare pays for part or all of the cost.

 In this case, the in-person meeting with the doctor should occur no more than 45 days before they write the order.

-The person’s condition will determine a doctor’s decision on whether they require a powered wheelchair, powered scooter, or other mobility device.
+The person’s condition will determine a doctor’s decision on whether they require a powered wheelchair, powered scooter, or another mobility device.

-First, a person should make sure that the doctor and the DME supplier are enrolled in Medicare.
+First, a person should make sure that their doctor and the DME supplier are enrolled in Medicare.

 Doctors and DME suppliers have to meet strict standards to enroll and continue their enrollment in Medicare.
-If either one is not a Medicare enrollee, or neither are, Medicare may refuse to pay claims.
+If either one is not a Medicare enrollee or if neither is, Medicare may refuse to pay claims.

-It is also vital to ask the DME supplier whether they “participate” in Medicare.
+It is also vital for a person to ask the DME supplier whether or not they “participate” in Medicare.
 If they are a participating supplier, they must accept assignment.

-If the DME supplier is enrolled but not “participating,” they can choose whether to accept assignment.
+If the DME supplier is enrolled but not participating, they can choose whether or not to accept assignment.

-People can consult a doctor to determine the out-of-pocket cost for a wheelchair or scooter.
-The amount owed may depend on several factors:
+A person can consult a doctor to determine the out-of-pocket cost of a wheelchair or scooter.
+The amount owed may depend on several factors, including: